 Most people have heard of the Portuguese island of Madeira, but not many know exactly where it is.
 Located more than 600 miles (966km) southwest of Lisbon, and off the west coast of Morocco, it is a mere speck in the vast Atlantic Ocean.
-Madeira, along with its sister island of Porto Santo, is actually the summit of an undersea mountain, rearing up with craggy cliffs from the warm blue Gulf Stream waters in one of the deepest parts of the Atlantic.
+Madeira, along with its sister island of Porto Santo, is actually the summit of an undersea mountain.
+It rears up with craggy cliffs from the warm blue Gulf Stream waters in one of the deepest parts of the Atlantic.

-Madeira is tiny, just 13 miles (21km) wide and 35 miles (56km) long, and has no beaches, but it does have an Eden-like beauty with its rich volcanic soil having turned it into a botanical wonderland and agricultural treasure house.
+Madeira is tiny, just 13 miles (21km) wide and 35 miles (56km) long, and has no beaches.
+But it does have an Eden-like beauty with its rich volcanic soil having turned it into a botanical wonderland and agricultural treasure trove.
 Most of the indigenous thick forest was destroyed in a fire created by the first Portuguese colonialists to clear it for farming.
-Today however, the fragrant island blooms with colourful masses of orchids, bougainvillea, frangipani, wisteria and geraniums.
-Fruit and herbs grow in profusion on the hillsides and in ravines, and the mountain slopes are terraced with orchards and vineyards.
+Today however, the island blooms with colourful masses of fragrant orchids, bougainvillea, frangipani, wisteria and geraniums.
+Fruit and herbs grow on the hillsides and in ravines, and the mountain slopes are terraced with orchards and vineyards.
 The island has been termed a 'floating garden'.